 The symptoms come in the form of hair loss, itchy skin, miliary dermatitis, as well as excessive scratching, which will always recur.
 In such situations, you can call on the vet who will assist with a diagnosis, and consequently get to the root cause of the allergy.

-The allergens that are common are; lamb, beef, corn, seafood, dairy products, soybean as well as wheat gluten.
-As it has been established that the felines get minor benefit from soy, it would not be a hardship to completely eliminate it from their food.
+The allergens that are common are allergies to lamb, beef, corn, seafood, dairy products, soybean as well as wheat gluten.
+As it has been established that felines get minor benefits from soy, it would not be a hardship to completely eliminate it from their food.
+However, when it comes to dogs, avoiding soy is not a must unless your vet specifically advises against it.

 Foods to Look For When Feeding Your Pet With Soy